fomightez/text_mining/README.md

 ---

+- `df_subgroups_states2summary_df.py`

+> dataframe of data --> summary data table with the percents for each subgrouping state per total and each group.

+---

 - `csv_data_to_list.py`

 > files with comma-separated values --> specified data from each file printed to stdout as a Python list